bloomberg/chef-bach/README.md

       set in their environment file a bcpc/cluster_name override_attribute.
       This will namespace the cluster's virtual machines to not collide on the hypervisor.
-One also needs to ensure their management, float and storage network ranges are exclusive as well.
+One also needs to ensure their management, float and storage network ranges are exclusive and bootstrap hostname (`node['bcpc']['bootstrap']['hostname'] in environment file) has been
+      updated to be unique as well.
 Further, one needs to have each cluster's repository in a different parent directory (to avoid the `cluster` directory from colliding).

 Other Deployment Flavors
 ------------------------